elisabeth2307/pa2_shadowprofiling/README.md

 ## Adapt functionality to other systems
 It is possible to adapt the functionality to other systems but it needs some knowledge.
 The code from ProjectWorkPrototype/components/com_hikashop/views/address/tmpl/form.php and ProjectWorkPrototype/components/com_hikashop/views/product/view.html.php needs to be inserted into the other system which might not work without changes (especially form.php).
 But if the file structure of profiles and projectwork_scripts is same, at least the self created scripts should work.
 Of course all the used paths must be checked if they are valid.

+### CSS adaptions
+If you want to modify the layout, make your changes in "ProjectWorkPrototype/templates/protostar/css/template.css" which is the stylesheet of the used template.
+If you want to use another template, you have to use another stylesheet of course.